-Manslaughter: a) Non-negligent manslaughter - The willful (non-negligent) killing of one human being by another.
-Negligent - The killing of another person through gross negligence a) Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females.
+Manslaughter: a) non-negligent manslaughter - The willful (non-negligent) killing of one human being by another.
+Negligent - The killing of another person through gross negligence

 Sexual Assault (Sex Offenses).
 Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.